-I like to think of yoga for tweens (8-12 year olds) as their bridge between childhood and adolescence.
-Yoga helps them understand what’s going on, giving them time to step back from the everyday, and it helps them see themselves and their bodies better in the context of their new reality.
+I like to think of yoga for this tweens as a bridge between childhood and adolescence.
+Yoga helps them understand what’s going on with themselves and their bodies, giving them time to step back from the everyday, and it helps them see things better in the context of their new reality.

 Kids in this age group still love a story-based class every now and then, but these class plans are moving towards a different focus.
 We look at the topics children are studying at school, and issues for the age group like growing up.
 We move towards a more adult style of yoga.
 Many of the postures will be familiar from story-based yoga, but as the kids mature physically and mentally they can engage with yoga on a deeper level.
 We include sequences and postures that are more typical of an adult yoga class, so before you start using these plans, please read them carefully and make sure that you are comfortable with what you are teaching.
 And if you are not ready, start practicing!